-- 1. CPT defines codes 92004 and 92014 as "one or more visits."
-These procedure codes describe a single service that need not be performed at one session.
+- 1. CPT (Current Procedural Terminology) defines codes 92004 and 92014 as "one or more visits."
+These procedure codes describe a single service that need not be performed in one session.
 It is possible to bridge a comprehensive exam over more than one session in a day (morning and afternoon) or more than one day.
 For bridged visits, one claim plus the medical record would reflect the fact that the exam extended over time.
-The span of time should be short, usually no more than a day or two and billed when the service is completed.
+The span of time should be short, usually no more than a day or two, and billed when the service is completed.
 Bridged exams do not apply to E/M services or intermediate eye exams. - 2.
 E/M codes 92002 92014 are on both the medical and routine exam lists.
-The determination of whether they are medical or routine is diagnosis driven. - 3.
+The diagnosis code determines whether the exam is medical or routine. - 3.
 The screening exam (99173) is a component of both medical and routine/vision exams and cannot be billed on the same day.

-E. Codes for Medical Exams and Routine Exams
+E. CPT Codes for Routine and Medical Exams